francoariel1492/francoariel1492/README.md

-<h1 align="center"># Hello everyone, Welcome to my Github 👋</h1>
+<h1 align="center">💻 Hello everyone, Welcome to my Github 👋</h1>

-#Studying to become a Full Stack dev, recently 🙌 Front-end Dev 🙌 with the desire to continue developing my skills in this path full of wonders that is the code.
+Studying to become a Full Stack dev, recently 🙌 Front-end Dev 🙌 with the desire to continue developing my skills in this path full of wonders that is the code.